wmalisch/network-load-balancer/README.md

-A client, server, and load balancer solution for a network control when accessing files from multiple servers.
+A client, server, and load balancer solution for a network control when accessing files from multiple

 server
 ------